 Compare semantic web based services with simpler approaches to resource description;

 Develop an XML-based prototype application involving the use of a dialect and document processing.

-Navigation in XML documents.
+Querying XML documents.
 The XPath language.
+The XQuery language.

+XML document transformation with XSLT.
 XML presentation with XSL-FO.

 Anders Møller, Michael I. Schwartzbach; An Introduction to XML and Web Technologies

 , Addison Wesley Professional, 2006.
 ISBN: 0321269667 Biblioteca